zpl99/STSR-Seg/README.md

     ├── China0002.tif
     ......
 ```
-2. Run the following code. [your save path] is where you would like to put your predictions, and [your temporary files path] is the path where the temporary file is saved.
+2. Run the following code. [your save path] is where you would like to put your predictions, [your temporary files path] is the path where the temporary file is saved, [your checkpoint path] is the path of the checkpoint you would like to use.
 ```
-python inference.py --s2Path [your s2 path] --luccPath [your dynamicworld path] --desPath [your save path] --tempPath [your temporary files path]
+python inference.py --s2Path [your s2 path] --luccPath [your dynamicworld path] --desPath [your save path] --tempPath [your temporary files path] --checkpointPath [your checkpoint path]
 ```
 ### Citation